aron-bordin/neo-hpstr-jekyll-theme/README.md

 # MG - TECH BLOG
-This Blog is Study note of MG
+This Tech Blog is Study note of MG per ardua ad astra
+To Infinity and Beyond

 ## Contents